Skip to main content

 • High availability

-Method 2: Import from an XVA File
+Method 2: Import from an XVA file

 XVA Format Overview

-Step 1: Virtual Machine Name
+Step 1: Virtual machine name

-Define the name of your virtual machine.
+Specify the name of your virtual machine.

-Step 2: XVA File Upload
+Step 2: Upload the XVA file

 Import your XVA file from your computer.